IMPORTANT NOTICE: Updated Zika Testing Guidance

 - Residents of any part of the state with three or more Zika symptoms should be tested.

-- Any non-pregnant resident with Zika symptoms starting within two weeks of travel to an area with ongoing Zika transmission or sexual contact with a traveler should be tested.
+- Any non-pregnant resident with Zika symptoms starting within two weeks of travel to an area with ongoing Zika transmission or sexual contact with a potentially exposed traveler should be tested.

-Laboratory testing for Zika virus infection is available at the U.S. Centers for Disease Control and Prevention (CDC).
-The DSHS Austin Laboratory is performing reverse transcriptase polymerase chain reaction (RT-PCR) for Zika.
+The DSHS Austin Laboratory and many other Texas Laboratory Response Networks (LRNs) are performing the Trioplex Real-Time reverse transcriptase polymerase chain reaction (rRT-PCR) for Zika and the Zika virus-specific IgM Antibody Capture Enzyme-Linked Immunosorbent Assay (Zika MAC-ELISA).
 Please review the Chikungunya, Dengue, and Zika PCR and Serology Specimen Criteria guidance document (75 kb, PDF) (updated Dec.
 16, 2016) to facilitate laboratory testing of individuals meeting the testing criteria.
-Specimens submitted to the DSHS Austin Laboratory must be accompanied by a completed Chikungunya, Dengue, and Zika Testing Supplemental Information Form (65 kb, PDF) (updated Sept.
+Specimens submitted to the DSHS Austin Laboratory must be accompanied by a G2-V form and a completed Chikungunya, Dengue, and Zika Testing Supplemental Information Form (65 kb, PDF) (updated Sept.
 12, 2016).
+The plaque-reduction neutralization test (PRNT), used to confirm Zika virus infection, is available at the U.S. Centers for Disease Control and Prevention (CDC) and some state laboratories.

 On May 31, 2017 the CDC released interim guidance on Zika virus antibody testing and interpretation of results.
 Because of the differences in recommended clinical management of Zika and dengue virus infections, and the risk of adverse pregnancy outcomes in women infected with Zika virus during pregnancy, a conservative approach to the interpretation of antibody test results is necessary to reduce the possibility of a missed diagnosis of either infection.
 The timing of IgM antibody testing and the thresholds of plaque reduction neutralization test (PRNT) have changed.

-- Based on earlier flavivirus research and limited preliminary data specific to Zika virus, the historical use of a 4-fold higher titer by PRNT might not discriminate between anti-Zika virus antibodies and cross-reacting antibodies in all persons who have been previously infected with, or vaccinated against, a related flavivirus (i.e., secondary flavivirus infection).
+- Based on earlier flavivirus research and limited preliminary data specific to Zika virus, the historical use of a 4-fold higher titer by PRNT might not discriminate between anti-Zika virus antibodies and cross-reacting antibodies in persons who have been previously infected with or vaccinated against a related flavivirus (i.e., secondary flavivirus infection).

 - Together with a positive or equivocal IgM to Zika or dengue virus: